Video games in South Africa

 The video games sector in South Africa is one of the largest video games markets and Esports scenes in Africa.
 The video games sector has overtaken the South African market in movies and music in market value and is still rapidly increasing.
 In 2016 the South African games industry advocacy group, Interactive Entertainment South Africa, stated that the video game market in the country was worth R2.2 billion (US$ 139 million) whilst the domestic games industry was worth R58 million (US$ 5.46 million) in 2014.
-A 2021 study by Newzoo and Carry1st estimates that 40% (24 million people) of sub-Saharan Africa's video game playing population were located in South Africa.
+A 2021 study by Newzoo and Carry1st estimated that 40% (24 million people) of sub-Saharan Africa's video game playing population were located in South Africa.

 Game development

-The country has produced to a small number of domestic game development studios such as Free Lives, Celestial Games, 24 Bit Games and Luma Arcade; as of 2022 the only still active developers of the four were Free Lives and 24 Bit Games.
-A new development studio; BladezGaming, established 2022, has their first game coming out in December 2022.
-As of 2022 there were 60 active game development studios in South Africa with the majority them being micro-enterprises that employ less than five people; only six of these studios employ more than ten people.
+The country has produced over 60 domestic game development studios such as Free Lives, Celestial Games, 24 Bit Games and Luma Arcade; with the majority them being micro-enterprises that employ less than five people; only six of these studios employ more than ten people.
 Most studios are based in or around the cities of Cape Town and Johannesburg.

 Over 90% of South African game development studios report using the Unity game development engine.